The mission of The Hearth is to cultivate space where people of purpose can rest, restore, and reconnect.

 The Wider Context

-The Hearth is located in the community of Silver City, a dynamic town at the edge of the remote and vast Gila National Wilderness.
+The Hearth is located in the community of Silver City, a dynamic town at the edge of the beautiful and vast Gila National Wilderness.
 Silver City is also within four hours of three major Southwestern cities—El Paso, Albuquerque, and Tucson—all of which are home to many people who witness and work with some of the most pressing issues of this time and place.
 This includes border solidarity, anti-gentrification, climate and environmental justice, and immigration accompaniment work.
 This is world-changing work—necessary, powerful, and often challenging.
+We welcome people in need of a pause, particularly those experiencing burn-out, grief or exhaustion working for the betterment of humanity, to come rest and reconnect here in Silver City.
+Call 575-519-4017 to arrange an overnight retreat in one of our comfortable rooms.

-The Community Hall, which has its own sound system and a stage with a green room, can accommodate up to 230 people.
-Twenty tables and 80 chairs 0n chairs are on hand.
-It’s perfect for fundraising dinners, large potluck gatherings, and plays.
-The room opens onto an outdoor patio.
+The community hall, which has its own sound system and a stage with a green room, can accommodate up to 230 people.
+Twenty tables and 80 chairs are on hand.
+This spacious room is perfect for fundraising dinners, large potluck gatherings, and plays.
+The community hall opens onto an outdoor patio.

-Rental of the Community Hall comes with use of the kitchen.
-It has two sinks, two stoves, a dishwasher, and enough plates, silverware, serving and drinking vessels for 100 people.
+Rental of the community hall comes with use of the kitchen.
+It has two sinks, two stoves, a dishwasher, and enough plates, silverware, serving utensils, glasses, and coffee cups for 100 people.

-The performance hall seats 200 and has a sound system as well as wonderful acoustics.
+The performance hall/sanctuary seats 200 and has a sound system and a fantastic Yamaha piano.
+This room’s acoustics have the reputation of being the best in Silver City.
 It’s the perfect venue for a concert or a wedding.
 A room off to the side can be used to keep your band’s instrument cases and to enter and exit the stage area.

 Call 575-519-4017 to discuss renting for your group or event.